dsccommunity/AzureDevOpsDsc/source/WikiSource/Resources/xAzDoGitPermission.md

 # Common Properties

+- __ProjectName__: The name of the Azure DevOps project.
+- __RepositoryName__: The name of the Git repository within the project.
+- __Permissions__: A HashTable that specifies the permissions to be set.
+Refer to: 'Permissions Syntax'.
-Ensure: Specifies whether the project should exist.
+- __Ensure__: Specifies whether the repository should exist.
 Defaults to 'Absent'.

 # Additional Information